The value of silence

-The Small Silence team consists of three Directors and a dynamic group of artists, musicians, educators and technologists.
-We 'custom build' the team, to suit your project, drawing on their experience and expertise to deliver innovative and workable projects that meet objectives.
+The Small Silence team is managed by our board of directors and supported by a dynamic group of artists, musicians, educators and technologists.
+We 'custom build' the team, to suit the project, drawing on this range of experience and expertise to deliver innovative and workable intiatives that meet objectives.

 Richard Bentley (Creative Director)